databikers/alado/README.md

 Setting "allowUnknownFields" to false protects your application from receiving unexpected properties in the request body, query, and files.
 It does not affect request.path, as path variables are defined at the routing level, nor does it affect request headers.
 Conversely, you can receive { name: 'John Doe', role: 'Admin' } when only expecting name.

-The "openApiDoc" property is part of the Open API route definition and is optional.
+The "documentProperty" property is part of the Open API route definition and is optional.

 3.2.3 Context.request